Training Manual for Applied Agroforestry Practices - 2015 Edition Updated!

 A description of nearly 60 plant, tree and grass species is given, including management and harvesting considerations, propagation techniques, economic uses and additional resources for each type.
 Uses for agroforestry practices are also given.

-Handbook for Agroforestry Planning and Design - NEW for 2013 (PDF 1.19 MB)
+Handbook for Agroforestry Planning and Design (PDF 1.19 MB)

 Combining Training Manual Chapter 2 and Appendix 5, this new Handbook is the primary planning tool to assist in the planning and design of agroforestry practices.